1916–17 Montreal Canadiens season

 The 1916–17 Montreal Canadiens season was the team's eighth season and eighth and last season of the National Hockey Association (NHA).
 The Canadiens entered the season as league and Stanley Cup champions.
 The Canadiens qualified for the playoffs by winning the first half of the season.
-The Canadiens then won the league playoff to win their second league championship, but lost in the Stanley Cup final series to Seattle.
+The Canadiens then won the league playoff to win their second league championship, but lost in the Stanley Cup Finals series to Seattle.

 Regular season

 Harold McNamara, who had played for Cobalt in the Canadiens' first game in 1910, joined the Canadiens for this season.
 He would be released after the first two games and he would retire afterwards.